MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/1-installation-and-setup.md

 You could write an entire webpage in a text editor and save the file with the `.html` extension.
 After all, computer code is just characters written in a language computers understand.
 However, using a *source code editor* or *integrated development environment* (IDE) can help us to write better code.
 We can save time and reduce errors with features like autocomplete, syntax highlighting, and error checking.

-Visual Studio Code (VS Code) is a code editor that works across different operating systems: Windows, macOS, and Linux.
+Visual Studio Code is a code editor that works across different operating systems: Windows, macOS, and Linux.
 You can read more about [why Visual Studio Code](https://code.visualstudio.com/docs/editor/whyvscode) get a taste of its features.

 ### Download and install